MAFA: Managing False Negatives for Vision-Language Pre-training: Motivation

 In Figure \ref{fig:motivation_plot}, we examine the impact of an increasing number of false negatives on the downstream performance of GRIT-VLP.
-Specifically, we measure the average IRTR score of GRIT-VLP across different search space (queue) sizes $M$, while keeping the batch size $B$ constant.
+Specifically, we measured the average IRTR score of GRIT-VLP across different search space (queue) sizes $M$, while keeping the batch size $B$ constant.
 We first clearly observe that the number of false negatives rises as $M$ increases.
 This is expected since expanding the search space for GRIT sampling leads to more similar examples being grouped together in a mini-batch, thereby generating more false negatives.
-In terms of the performance of GRIT-VLP, we notice a decline when the value of $M$ exceeds a certain threshold ($M=960$).
+In terms of the downstream performance of GRIT-VLP, we notice a decline when the value of $M$ exceeds a certain threshold ($M=960$).
 We attribute this decline to the introduction of ``noise'' caused by the increasing presence of false negatives, which subsequently hampers the effectiveness of hard negative sampling in GRIT-VLP.
 Based on this analysis, we anticipate that effectively addressing the issue of false negatives while leveraging the potential of hard negative samples will be crucial for enhancing VLP models even further.
+In S.M, we further explore the impact of varying batch sizes on the occurrence of false negatives under the random sampling scenario, which highlights the significance of handling false negatives even in the typical VLP setting (large batch size under random sampling).

-In response to this challenge, we propose COSMO, which effectively addresses the issue of false negatives and improves the downstream performance significantly compared to GRIT-VLP.
-The preview of COSMO is also shown in Figure \ref{fig:motivation_plot} --- it is evident that the IRTR score of COSMO continues to improve despite an increase in the number of false negatives.
-We delve into the details of our method in the next section.
+In response to this challenge, we propose MAFA, which effectively addresses the issue of false negatives and improves the downstream performance significantly compared to GRIT-VLP.
+The preview of the performance of MAFA is also shown in Figure \ref{fig:motivation_plot} --- it is evident that the IRTR score of MAFA continues to improve despite an increase in the number of false negatives.